By Chainika Thakar

 Linear Regression

-Nevertheless, despite it being a statistical model, it helps with the machine learning algorithm by showing the relationship between input and output numerical variables.
+Nevertheless, despite being a statistical model, it helps as the machine learning regression algorithm to predict prices by showing the relationship between input and output numerical variables.

 How is Machine Learning helpful in creating algorithms?